CollabAR-Source/RMVMDD/README.md

 For each type of distortion, **three distortion levels** are considered.
 We are using the following methods to collect those distorted images.

 - Motion blur:
-  - Sun, Jian, Wenfei Cao, Zongben Xu, and Jean Ponce.
-"Learning a convolutional neural network for non-uniform motion blur removal."
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 769-777.
-2015.
+  - Nah, Seungjun, Tae Hyun Kim, and Kyoung Mu Lee.
+"Deep multi-scale convolutional neural network for dynamic scene deblurring."
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 3883-3891.
+2017.
 - Gaussian blur:
-  - Flusser, Jan, Sajad Farokhi, Cyril Höschl, Tomáš Suk, Barbara Zitová, and Matteo Pedone.
-"Recognition of images degraded by Gaussian blur."
-IEEE transactions on Image Processing 25, no. 2 (2015): 790-806.
+  - Bae, Soonmin, and Frédo Durand.
+"Defocus magnification."
+In Computer Graphics Forum, vol. 26, no. 3, pp. 571-579.
+Oxford, UK: Blackwell Publishing Ltd, 2007.
 - Noise:
-  - Liu, Wei, and Weisi Lin.
-"Additive white Gaussian noise level estimation in SVD domain for images."
-IEEE Transactions on Image processing 22, no. 3 (2012): 872-883.
+  - Xu, Jun, Hui Li, Zhetong Liang, David Zhang, and Lei Zhang.
+"Real-world noisy image denoising: A new benchmark." arXiv preprint arXiv:1804.02603 (2018).

 #### Examples of augmented distorted images in the dataset:
 <img src="https://github.com/CollabAR-Source/MVMDD/blob/master/distorted_images.png" width = "700" height = "400" hspace="70" align=center />